-The Defense Strategies and Assessments (DSA) program focuses on the strategic choices and opportunities available to preserve and extend U.S. military advantage in the face of evolving security challenges.
-From assessing the past, present, and future security environments to exploring alternative operating concepts, force structures, and basing options to testing alternatives through innovative scenarios and wargames, the DSA program aims to be a hub of innovation and action.
+The Defense program focuses on the strategic choices and opportunities available to preserve and extend U.S. military advantage in the face of evolving security challenges.
+From assessing the past, present, and future security environments to exploring alternative operating concepts, force structures, and basing options to testing alternatives through innovative scenarios and wargames, the Defense program aims to be a hub of innovation and action.
 Areas of debate and discussion extend to U.S. defense strategy and spending, the evolution of the nation’s nuclear strategy, and its approach to space as an area of competition in the near future.
-With its innovative research, writing, and engagement, the DSA team drives the defense debate forward.
+With its innovative research, writing, and engagement, the Defense team drives the defense debate forward.

 When senior U.S. defense officials presented the challenge for analysts to help develop a new defense and deterrence strategy for space in light of the growing challenges to the U.S. space architecture, Robert M. Gates Senior Fellow Elbridge Colby answered with his report “From Sanctuary to Battlefield: A Framework for a U.S. Defense and Deterrence Strategy for Space.”